-- we use Adjusted Net Income in communications with our board of directors concerning our consolidated financial performance; - we believe that Adjusted Net Income is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; and - · we anticipate that our investor and analyst presentations after we are public will include Adjusted Net Income.
+- · we use Adjusted Net Income in communications with our board of directors concerning our consolidated financial performance; - we believe that Adjusted Net Income is an enterprise level performance measure commonly reported and widely used by analysts and investors in our industry; and - · we anticipate that our investor and analyst presentations after we are public will include Adjusted Net Income.

 In evaluating Adjusted EBITDA and Adjusted Net Income, you should be aware that in the future we may incur expenses similar to the adjustments in our presentation of Adjusted EBITDA and Adjusted Net Income.
 Our presentation of Adjusted EBITDA and Adjusted Net Income should not be construed as an inference that our future results will be unaffected by unusual or non-recurring items.
 Adjusted EBITDA and Adjusted Net Income are not measures defined in accordance with GAAP and should not be construed as an alternative to operating income, cash flows from operating activities or net income (loss), as determined in accordance with GAAP.
-For additional information regarding how we calculate Adjusted EBITDA and Adjusted Net Income, please see "Prospectus Summary-Summary Historical and Unaudited Pro Forma Consolidated Financial Data."

-On a pro forma basis, our Adjusted EBITDA and Adjusted Net Income for the year ended December 31, 2010 were \$157.9 million and \$80.6 million, respectively.
+Our Adjusted EBITDA and Adjusted Net Income for the year ended December 31, 2010 were \$157.9 million and \$89.2 million, respectively.
 Our Adjusted EBITDA and Adjusted Net Income for the combined twelve-month period ended December 31, 2009 were \$98.7 million and \$22.6 million, respectively.
 Our Adjusted EBITDA and Adjusted Net Loss for the year ended December 31, 2008 were \$59.8 million and \$71.7 million, respectively.
 This improvement resulted from our restructuring efforts and improvements in market conditions.